-- 1. Verify labels include the proper information: - a.
+- 1. The identity of the hazardous material and proper safety precautions - a.
 For containers labeled by the manufacturer: - i.
 Inspect the labeling on incoming containers. - ii.
 Replace damaged or semi-attached labels. - b.
 For transferred products or prepared solutions labeled by the user: - i.
-Label each chemical container with the chemical name and hazard warning - ii.
+Label each chemical container with the chemical name and hazard warning ii.
 Refer to the SDS for hazard warning - c.
-For Labeling Multiple Small Containers using Legend Method. - i.
+For Labeling Multiple Small Containers using Legend Method - i.
 Label containers with abbreviated chemical name and a hazard warning. - ii.
 Provide a key in a visible location in the lab with complete chemical name. - iii.
-Document that employees are trained on the labeling system. - d.
+Document that employees are trained on the labeling system - d.
 For labeling multiple small containers using the box or tray method: - i.
 Put containers in box or tray. - ii.
 Label tray with chemical name and hazard warning - iii.
 If containers are removed from the box/tray, they must be properly labeled or returned to the box or tray within the work-shift. - e.
 Peroxide Forming Chemicals must be labeled with: Date received, opened, tested, and results. - 2.
+The appropriate hazard warnings as outlined in the Federal Right to Know Standard or the Global Harmonization System.

-Labels must contain the appropriate hazard warnings. - a.
-Labels must be clearly legible and prominently displayed on the container. - b.
-Carcinogens must be labeled as a CARCINOGEN or MAY CAUSE CANCER. - c.
-Stationary process containers or any process that might create a health hazard during the normal completion of a given task (welding, for instance) the label can be replaced by a sign, placard or batch ticket indicating the identity and nature of the hazard. - d.
-Any portable vessel containing chemicals must be labeled. - e.
+- a.
+All hazardous chemical labels must be clearly legible and prominently displayed on the container - b.
+If the chemical in question is subject to any special regulatory provisions such as Michigan class "A" carcinogen, then said chemical must be labeled in accordance with the provision. - c.
+In work situations involving stationary process containers or any process that might create a health hazard during the normal completion of a given task (welding, for instance) the label can be replaced by a sign, placard or batch ticket indicating the identity and nature of the hazard.
+These warnings must be readily visible to employees. - d.
+Any portable vessel containing hazardous chemicals that will not be used on the work shift during which the container was filled, must be labeled with the appropriate hazard information. - e.
+No label may be removed or defaced unless a substitute is immediately provided.
 Employees must not remove or deface any label without express consent from a supervisor or appointed Chemical Hygiene Officer.
+The OSHA Compliance Directive states that, before any product can be used, the proper label must be present.
 Any container without a label should be reported by the employee to his/her supervisor. - f.
-The identity on the container label must read exactly as it does on the Safety Data Sheet. - g.
-Products in "ready to use" containers are labeled by the manufacturer.
+The identity on the container label must read exactly as it does on the Safety Data Sheet.
+If a trade name is used on the SDS, then a trade name should be on the label.
+If the chemical name is used on the SDS, then the container should be labeled accordingly. - g.
+Anything available over the counter as a "consumer product" to the public is exempt from labeling requirements if it has already been labeled by the manufacturer and the label is intact.